-The Victorian Government provided $12 million in funding, in partnership with the Federal Government and Mildura Rural City Council, to transform a 1.2km stretch of underused Murray River frontage into a substantial new regional asset.
+The Victorian Government provided $12 million in funding, in partnership with the Australian Government and Mildura Rural City Council, to transform a 1.2km stretch of underused Murray River frontage into a substantial new regional asset.

 Upon completion, the landmark $50 million project will extend the Mildura CBD into superb parklands and community facilities along the river.

 Stage 1 was led by the Government in partnership with council and other stakeholders.
 It involved developing a promenade that connects the Mildura CBD to the riverfront and creating new parklands, water splash park, community facilities and an iconic new restaurant in the upgraded historical Mildura Rowing Club overlooking the Murray River.

 The outcomes reflect the extensive community consultation on the features, themes and appearance of the project, with the foundation ideas behind the redevelopment being creating a greater connection and activation between the city and the riverfront.

 The ‘Langtree Connection’ was an important component after being launched in October 2016.
 It incorporates terraced steps and ramps with rest areas that enable direct access from the popular restaurant strip to the riverfront promenade.